-We offer a professional care setting in which older adults, adults living with dementia, or adults living with disabilities receive individualized therapeutic, social, and health services for some part of the day.
+We offer a professional care setting in which older adults, adults living with memory-related illnesses, or adults living with disabilities receive individualized therapeutic, social, and health services for some part of the day.
 We are a coordinated program of professional and compassionate services for adults in a community-based group setting.
 Services are designed to provide social and some health services to adults who need supervised care in a safe place outside the home during the day.

 Pondview Lodge Adult Day Health enhances the quality of life for adults with disabilities and illness through a supportive day program which enables the individual to remain in his or her home environment and, at the same time, provide respite for the caregiver.